SAP-archive/teched2021-developer-keynote/README.md

 * [ABAP Goodness](section/abap-goodness/) - learn how SAP S/4HANA Cloud customers and partners can extend SAP functionality in a cloud-ready way while continuing to keep the core clean by leveraging Embedded Steampunk.

+* [SAP Fiori elements apps for OData V4](section/frontend) - explore the code that leverages the flexible programming model to extend SAP Fiori elements apps for OData V4.
+This projects build on an existing CAP demo that can be found in this repo as well.

 ## How to obtain support

 [Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.